03 Oct What to Do If ADT Cameras Were Hacked

 Here’s What to Do If Your ADT Cameras Have Been Hacked

-If you your security cameras have been hacked, here’s what you need to do:
+If something has hacked it, here’s what you need to do:

 Doing this can help fix your problem and help correct your security’s vulnerability.
 To make sure you have the most up-to-date firmware, we recommend contacting ADT.